-N\exp [int] Number of exponential terms used to approximate the bath correlation functions stats [qutip.solver.Stats] optional container for holding performance statitics If None is set, then statistics are not collected There may be an overhead in collecting statistics exp coeff [list of complex] Coefficients for the exponential series terms exp\freq [list of complex] Frequencies for the exponential series terms options [qutip.solver.Options] Generic solver options.
-If set to None the default options will be used progress\bar: BaseProgressBar Optional instance of BaseProgressBar, or a subclass thereof, for showing the progress of the simulation.
-If set to None, then the default progress bar will be used Set to False for no progress bar stats: :class:'qutip.solver.Stats' Optional instance of solver.Stats, or a subclass thereof, for storing performance statistics for the solver If set to True, then the default Stats for this class will be used Set to False for no stats create\new\stats()
+- options [qutip.solver.Options] Generic solver options.
+If set to None the default options will be used - progress_bar: BaseProgressBar Optional instance of BaseProgressBar, or a subclass thereof, for showing the progress of the simulation.
+If set to None, then the default progress bar will be used Set to False for no progress bar - stats: :class: 'qutip.solver.Stats' Optional instance of solver.Stats, or a subclass thereof, for storing performance statistics for the solver If set to True, then the default Stats for this class will be used Set to False for no stats create_new_stats(self)

-Configure the solver using the passed parameters The parameters are described in the class attributes, unless there is some specific behaviour config integrate class HSolverDL ( $H_sys$ , $coup_op$ , $coup_strength$ , temperature, $N_cut$ , $N_exp$ , $cut_freq$ , planck=1.0, boltzmann=1.0, renorm=True, $bnd_cut_approx=True$ , options=None, $progress_bar=None$ , stats=None)
+Creates a new stats object suitable for use with this solver Note: this solver expects the stats object to have sections config integrate class HSolverDL (H_sys, coup_op, coup_strength, temperature, N_cut, N_exp, cut_freq, planck=1.0, boltzmann=1.0, renorm=True, bnd_cut_approx=True, options=None, progress bar=None, stats=None)